-The information collected during the adult survey will be used to identify the sub-cohort for the cardiovascular study.
-This sub-study recruited only males aged 55 years and older and females aged 65 years or older.
+The information collected during the Adult Survey was used to identify the sub-cohort for the Cardiovascular Study.
+This Stream recruited Adult Survey participants who were men aged 55 years and older and women aged 65 years and older.

 27 October 2017 – Heart and blood vessel tests underway in Sale